qiweimao/ESP32-Datalogger/README.md

 https://components101.com/modules/micro-sd-card-module-pinout-features-datasheet-alternatives
 https://www.electronicwings.com/esp32/microsd-card-interfacing-with-esp32
 ### Database for Timeseries Data
+Not sure, store files by date may be sufficient.
 ## Internet Access
 ### WiFi Reconnect Capability
 The `WiFi.onEvent()` function is used to register a callback function, `WiFiEvent`, which will be invoked when WiFi events occur.
 In the WiFiEvent function, we check for the `SYSTEM_EVENT_STA_DISCONNECTED` event, indicating a WiFi disconnection.
 When this event occurs, we call `reconnectToWiFi()` to attempt reconnection.
 This way, the reconnection logic is encapsulated in the WiFiEvent callback, keeping the loop() function free of reconnection-related code.